Admission Requirements | Entrance Audition | Re-admission to the Department | Transfer Students | Electronic Portfolios

 The music education program leads to a New York State Initial Certification for teaching Pre-K-12, broadfield in New York State schools.
 This program requires intensive study in music performance, music history, music theory, and methodologies of teaching, with special focus on world music and urban culture.

-Students who are interested in the Music Education major must Apply for Admission to Buffalo State by completing a SUNY application and Register for an Audition for the Music Department.
+Students who are interested in the Music Education major must Apply for Admission to Buffalo State by completing a SUNY application and Submit an Audition for the Music Department.
 Once the application is reviewed by the Office of Admissions staff, applicants will be contacted to arrange an audition and interview with members of the Music Department faculty.
 Admission to the Music Education major is based on the outcome of the audition and interview.
 Freshmen or transfer students who have a successful audition, but do not pass the interview, will be offered admission to the Bachelor of Arts in Music degree.

 All prospective Music Education students must audition for admission to the Music Department.
 Prospective students are afforded two opportunities to audition for admission.
 If a student is not accepted after the second audition, a third audition is not permitted.
 Click here to Apply and Audition at SUNY Buffalo State.